The Intuitive Foundation supports Robotics Surgery Fellowships through its annual grant program.

 - Applicant fellowship programs must have an adequate clinical robotic volume to support training a fellow to the level of an independent robotic surgeon upon completion.

 - Fellows are expected to spend a minimum of 10% of their time in clinical research activities.

 - Applicant programs must provide a clinical curriculum with clearly defined goals and objectives and evaluation methods.

-- Fellowship applications must be submitted by the fellowship program via the fellowship director, we do not accept applications submitted by a surgical fellow.
+- Fellowship applications must be submitted by the fellowship program through the fellowship director; the Intuitive Foundation does not accept applications submitted by a surgical fellow.